Stores Assistant

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-Research Assistant/Associate in Optical Wireless Communication and Signal Processing (Fixed Term)
+Research Assistant/Associate in Structural Timber Engineering (Fixed Term)

-A position exists, for a Research Assistant/Associate in the Department of Engineering, to work on Optical Wireless Communication.
-Please refer to the HR7 for specific details of the role.
+A position exists, for a Research Assistant/Associate in the Department of Engineering, to work on structural timber engineering.
+The post holder will be located in West Cambridge, Cambridgeshire, UK.

 The key responsibilities and duties are: